 The Center for Transgender Health works with otolaryngologists who specialize in voice therapy, which some transgender individuals find beneficial.
 Each treatment plan is designed to meet your specific needs, but may include pitch, resonance, inflection, rate of speech, articulation, pragmatics and non-verbal communication.

 Sometimes, voice therapy alone is not enough to achieve your desired outcome.
 In cases like this, vocal cord surgery is an option and is usually done as an outpatient procedure.
 Talk to your doctor about surgical options to achieve the vocal identity that is right for you.
+Learn more about gender affirming voice care.

 Children and Adolescents